-Adding new columns to tables in SQL Server is a common task for anyone developing or maintaining databases, usually driven by the need for new features on an application/script procedure.
+Adding new columns to tables in SQL Server is a common task for anyone developing and/or maintaining databases, usually driven by the need for new features on an application/script procedure.

 As ever, before you get started with MSSQL changes, have a look at the relevant Microsoft Documentation – Add Columns to a Table

 If the SQL Server instance has Replication configured have a look at MS Docs: Considerations for Schema Changes & Replicate Schema Changes